Welcome to the Faculty Info Page for Disability Services

 And what are the classroom practices and policies regarding attendance?

 Faculty should review these questions and make a determination for each class to determine whether attendance is an essential requirement for the course and what flexibility is permissible in discussing the issue with the individual student as needed.
 In order to meet the obligations to the student who has been granted flexible attendance as an accommodation, faculty members need to be able to show that an interactive process with the student occurred in addressing the student’s request for flexible attendance in a particular class.
 The AD is available for consultation in these matters.
 Once the faculty member and student have discussed the issue of attendance and the faculty member has determined and communicated to the student the appropriate level of flexibility for the class, the student is responsible for complying with the attendance plan established.
 The student is responsible for following up with the faculty member if the attendance plan requires adjustment.
+Students and faculty are encouraged to complete the Flexibility with Course Attendance/Deadlines Agreement together to ensure clear communication of responsibilities and expectations.

 In the event that a student with attendance accommodations is unable to attend class, he or she must notify each professor (or have CAS staff send a notice to all of his or her professors).
 The student should make every attempt to deliver or have delivered any work that has been completed and is due to the professor.
 It may not be appropriate to discuss make-up work at the time the student notifies the professor of the need to be absent.
 The student is responsible for initiating conversation with the professor once he or she is able to determine what work or participation needs to be made up and how it will be completed.